nmbrodnax/iqss-python-api/exercises.md

      Go to Web Services > Geocoding API.
 Click *GET A KEY* in the upper right-hand corner.
 Copy your key to a text file and save it in the same directory as your IDE scripts.

-[Click here](https://dss.iq.harvard.edu/workshop-materials) to download the code for all exercises.

  2. Enter the following into your script.

     ```python